yike5460/awesome-notes/examples/txt2txt/MLM/README.md

 * Model Efficiency, accelerate inference with hardware (customized chip) and software (optimized operator, LMI, model quantization, hosted fine tuning etc.)
     * do we know top 3 techniques are used in consideration for its maturity, performance and eco-system?
     * can we implement the top 3 techniques prototype and commercialization with automation, low code etc.
+* Intention Management, allow user to inject their application specific prompt template along with tools involved to customize the  intention detection, besides the built-in prompt templates and tools
 * Model Evaluation, explainable AI with objective metric and evaluation method (e.g. RAGAS)
 * Tracing, debugging and visualization of the stats from PE, embedding, retrieval
 * Filter & particularize content restrictions using AWS Guardrails